colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 `startRowIndex` and `startColumnIndex` sets the start position.

-The `rowCountStep` and `columnCountStep` controls the direction win lines will be checked in.
-For example: A `rowCountStep` of `0` and a `columnCountStep` of `1` will check for a win line horizontally from the start position.
+The `rowCountStep` and `columnCountStep` control the direction win lines will be checked in.
+For example, A `rowCountStep` of `0` and a `columnCountStep` of `1` will check for a win line horizontally from the start position.

-There two other methods that are called in `checkForWinLine()`.
+Two other methods are called in `checkForWinLine()`.

 `FourInARowGame.checkIfOutBounds()` checks if a specified position is out of bounds.
 This allows us to stop checking for a win line early.